CarloWood/gitache/README.md

 That will not update gitache automatically but simply use whatever you have checked out.

+Each package listed in `GITACHE_PACKAGES` must have a configuration file in the cmake cache variable `GITACHE_CONFIGS_DIR`, the default being `${CMAKE_SOURCE_DIR}/cmake/gitache-configs`, with the name `<package>.cmake`.
+See https://github.com/CarloWood/gitache-core for a description of the contents.

 ## Requirements

 The minimum cmake version required is 3.14.